nervosnetwork/rfcs/rfcs/0000-omnilock/0000-omnilock.md

 ```

-### Notes
+## Notes

-An [implementation](https://github.com/nervosnetwork/ckb-production-scripts/blob/master/c/omni_lock.c) of the omnilock spec above has been deployed to Mirana CKB mainnet and  Pudge testnet:
+An [implementation](https://github.com/nervosnetwork/ckb-production-scripts/blob/master/c/omni_lock.c) of the Omnilock spec above has been deployed to Mirana CKB mainnet and  Pudge testnet:

 - Mirana